oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Token Storage in a Service Worker {#token-storage-service-worker}
 ---------------------------------

-A Service Worker offers a fully isolated environment to keep track of tokens.
+A Service Worker ({{serviceworker}}) offers a fully isolated environment to keep track of tokens.
 These tokens are inaccessible to the client application, effectively protecting them against exfiltration.
 To guarantee the security of these tokens, the Service Worker cannot share these tokens with the application.
 Consequentially, whenever the application wants to perform an operation with a token, it has to ask the Service Worker to perform this operation and return the result.

 When aiming to isolate tokens from the application's execution context, the Service Worker MUST NOT store tokens in any persistent storage API that is shared with the main window.
 For example, currently, the IndexedDB storage is shared between the browsing context and Service Worker, so is not a suitable place for the Service Worker to persist data that should remain inaccessible to the main window.
 Consequentially, the Service Worker currently does not have access to an isolated persistent storage area.

 As discussed before, the use of a Service Worker does not prevent an attacker from obtaining a new set of tokens.
-Similarly, if the Service Worker initially obtains the tokens from the legitimate application, the attacker can likely obtain them in the same manner.
+Similarly, if the application is responsible for obtaining tokens from the authorization server and passing them to a Service Worker for further management, the attacker can perform the same operation as the legitimate application to obtain these tokens.

 Token Storage in a Web Worker
 -----------------------------

-The application can use a Web Worker, which results in an almost identical scenario as the previous one that relies on a Service Worker.
+The application can use a Web Worker ({{WebWorker}}), which results in an almost identical scenario as the previous one that relies on a Service Worker.
 The difference between a Service Worker and a Web Worker is the level of access and its runtime properties.
 Service Workers can intercept and modify outgoing requests, while Web Workers are just a way to run background tasks.
 Web Workers are ephemeral and disappear when the browsing context is closed, while Service Workers are persistent services registered in the browser.

 The security properties of using a Web Worker are identical to using Service Workers.
 When tokens are exposed to the application, they become vulnerable.
 When tokens need to be used, the operation that relies on them has to be carried out by the Web Worker.

 One common use of Web Workers is to isolate the refresh token.
-In such a scenario, the application runs an Authorization Code flow to obtain the authorization code.
+In such a scenario, the application runs an Authorization Code grant type to obtain the authorization code.
 This code is forwarded to a Web Worker, which exchanges it for tokens.
 The Web Worker keeps the refresh token in memory and sends the access token to the main application.
 The main application uses the access token as desired.
 When the application needs to run a refresh token flow, it asks the Web Worker to do so, after which the application obtains a fresh access token.

 In this scenario, the application's existing refresh token is effectively protected against exfiltration, but the access token is not.
-Additionally, nothing would prevent an attacker from obtaining their own tokens by running a new Authorization Code flow.
+Additionally, nothing would prevent an attacker from obtaining their own tokens by running a new Authorization Code grant type.

 In-Memory Token Storage {#token-storage-in-memory}